MezMerrit/AU-School-Handwriting-Fonts/NSW-ACT-School-Fonts/readme.md

 Completed | Name | Description
 | :---: | ---: | :---
 ✅ | Foundation Manuscript | a simple sloped print for years 1 and 2
-✅ | Foundation PreCursive | transitional joining letter alternates for year 3+
-✅ | Foundation Small Caps | decorative variation for heading styles & emphasis etc
+❌ | Foundation Outline | an outlined version of manuscript (with or without arrows) ❌ | Foundation Dotted | a dotted version of manuscript for tracing letters ✅ | Foundation PreCursive | transitional joining letter alternates for year 3 ❌ | Foundation Cursive | Fully joined letters for years 4+ ✅ | Foundation Small Caps | decorative variation for heading styles & emphasis etc